 Unfortunately, this is not usually how yoga is taught.
 Many times, you are asked to put your body into a position and then the teacher judges you and tells you if your posture matches the idea in his or her mind and you get “corrected.”
 Sadly, this is a way of disempowering your practice and giving power to the teacher.
 And who knows if that teacher has a strong understanding of the human body and how it works.
 You may often come away from class feeling like you pushed too hard or maybe even injured yourself.
 It is so easy to do when wanting to compete and keep up with all the other people in the class.

 What happens when you bring your body in and out of a unique posture?
 Now can you add breathing synchronized with the movement and finally, link your mind to the breath and the internal sensations that are happening in your body?

 Your breath is a powerful feedback mechanism to determine if you should continue to practice a particular yoga pose.
-Knowing when to come out of a pose at your discretion and just check in with yourself, makes you more self-directed and self-empowered, which is the goal of an Optimal State yoga practice.
+Knowing when to come out of a pose at your discretion and just check in with yourself, makes you more self-directed and self-empowered, which is the goal of an Optimal State of Living

 Your Changing Body, Your Changing Yoga Moves

 What does a proper sequence of postures look like in a yoga class?
 First, many beginners (and even some advanced practitioners) are not really connected to their body.
 They are not sensing and feeling the parts of the body that are moving.